USTA Southern Regulations (Rules & Regs)

 b.
 Any request for a waiver must be accompanied by written medical documentation of illness or injury, signed by the treating physician, stating that in the physician's opinion the player will be in adequate physical condition to participate in the National tournament.

-2. Waiver for the Designated Events: Waivers for the Designated Events required for endorsement to the Nationals shall be considered for, but not limited to, the following:
+2. Waiver for USTA Southern Level 1, 2, 3 events: Waivers for endorsement to the Nationals shall be considered for, but not limited to, the following:

 a.
 Injury or illness.

 b.
-Players acquiring residence in USTA Southern after the last Designated Event.
+Players acquiring residence in USTA Southern after the last USTA Level 1, 2, 3 event of the year.

 c.
-Participation in International Events conflicting with Designated Tournaments.
+Participation in International Events conflicting with USTA Level 1, 2, 3 events.

-When a waiver request is approved for a Southern Designated event the player’s endorsement position shall be based on their current standing.
+When a waiver request is approved, the player’s endorsement position shall be based on their current standing.

 ii.
 Other substitutions for Southern Closed: Consideration may be given by the Jr. Waiver Subcommittee to waive requests from Southern Closed participation made by players seeking participation in other events of national or international nature if such event is scheduled in conflict with a Southern Closed Championship.
 Waivers of this type will be granted on a selective basis and only with the approval of the Jr. Waiver Subcommittee.

 i.
-Entry to USTA Nationals and National Opens must be completed online at USTA.com.
+Entry to USTA Nationals must be completed online at USTA.com.

 ii.
-Any endorsed player who must withdraw shall advise the USTA Southern Endorser and/or the USTA Southern Director of Junior Competition and the Tournament Director of the USTA Championship immediately so the next USTA Southern player can be added to the draw.
+Any endorsed player who must withdraw shall advise the USTA Southern Director of Junior Competition and the Tournament Director of the USTA Championship immediately so the next USTA Southern player can be added to the draw.
 Failure to do so could bring disciplinary action.

 SECTION III.
 ADULT PROGRAMS:

-- USTA Southern will offer adult tournament competition for members of the USTA.
-Such events will be sanctioned and scheduled according to procedures defined by the USTA Southern Adult Competition Committee and approved by the USTA Southern Executive Committee.
+USTA Southern will offer adult tournament competition for members of the USTA.
+Such events will be sanctioned and scheduled according to procedures defined by the USTA Southern Adult Competition Committee and approved by the USTA Southern Board of Directors.
 Both open and closed tournaments shall be offered.
 Only members who satisfy the residency criteria defined in Section I of these regulations are eligible to enter USTA Southern Closed Tournaments.

 i.
 USTA Southern rankings shall be established, provided there are sufficient events, for the following divisions: Men's and Women's singles and doubles Open, Men's and Women's 25, 30, 35, 40, 45, 50, 55, 60, 65, 70, 75, 80, 85, and 90 singles and doubles, Father and Son doubles, Mother and Daughter doubles, Husband and Wife doubles, Mixed Doubles Open and 25, 30, 35, 40, 45, 50, 55, 60, 65, 70, 75,and 80 Mixed Doubles.
 Rankings will also be provided for NTRP 3.0, 3.5, 4.0, 4.5 and 5.0 singles and doubles tournament participants and combined NTRP doubles and mixed doubles.
 Wheelchair singles and doubles rankings will also be established.